radfordalex/radfordalex/README.md

 ## What I Care About

 Figuring out how to make AI agents actually useful in enterprise settings (not just cool demos).
-Most of my day-to-day involves structured and unstructured data at scale — clickstream, product catalogs, customer behavior — and turning that into models that ship.
+Most of my day-to-day involves structured and unstructured data at scale (clickstream, product catalogs, customer behavior) and turning that into models that ship.

 Lately I've been deep in the world where embeddings and LLMs meet traditional ML.
 Think semantic search, recommendations that actually understand context, and agentic workflows as pieces of bigger pipelines instead of just chatbots.

 ## Right Now

-- Graduating in May 2026
+- Wrapping up my MS after 4 years of balancing it with full-time work - graduating May 2026
 - Building multi-agent systems using both graph-based (LangGraph) and role-based (CrewAI) frameworks (check the repos linked above)
 - Training for my first triathlon because apparently training models wasn't enough suffering